BRASS BAND OF THE WESTERN RESERVE

 Among the outdoor concerts performed by BBWR they have a regular booking at Bicentennial Park, Fairlawn.
 Their concert is followed by fireworks.

 Summer wedding, small five piece concert.

 Dr. Keith M. Wilkinson moved to the United States with his wife, Audrey, and daughters, Debbie and Katie, in 1996.
 He has been delighted to play an integral part in the development of Brass Band Of The Western Reserve from its origins to the high standards it displays now.

 Prior to his move Keith enjoyed long and successful periods as music director of leading championship bands in England, the GUS Band and William Davis Band.
 He was also in demand to travel, around Europe as well as in Britain, as a guest conductor and adjudicator.
 Among these appearances he was principal guest conductor of Newtongrange Silver Band (Scotland) and Brass Band Fribourg (Switzerland).
-Since arriving in USA he has been delighted to appear as a guest with several bands in USA and Canada and was, for a while of St Louis Brass Band, being crowned champions of the Honors Division of the North American Brass Band Championships in 2001.
+Since arriving in USA he has been delighted to appear as a guest with several bands in USA and Canada and was, for a while, principal guest conductor of St Louis Brass Band, being crowned champions of the Honors Division of the North American Brass Band Championships in 2001.

 In March, 2008, Keith was presented the God And Country Music Award by The Salvation Army and Brass Band of Columbus for “his outstanding contributions to brass banding in USA, Britain and Europe”.